BPLIM/Tools/ados/General/README.md

 `coconuts` - allocate Portuguese municipalities to Nomenclature of Territorial Units for Statistics (NUTS) units

+`dummyfi` - creates pseudo-data creates based on metadata information and sampled ids

 `metaxl` - suite of tools to help users handling metadata

 `panelstat` - provides a detailed characterization of a panel data set

 `regextract` - extracts capture groups from regex patterns

+`skizpanel` - reduces the size of a panel data set by collapsing repeated observations into a single line

 `standardizetext` - normalizes text, by returning the normal form of a Unicode string variable

 `validarcae` - provides several functionalities for dealing with codes from the Portuguese Classification of Economic Activities (CAE)

+`validarcpp` - provides several functionalities for dealing with codes from the Portuguese Classification of Occupations (CPP) / National Classification of Occupations (CNP)

 `validarloc` - provides several functionalities for dealing with official codes from Portugal's administrative division